 Former Laker Adds More Fuel To Kobe Bryant-Dwight Howard Feud Rumors With New “Face of the Franchise” Report

 Kobe Bryant despised teammates he felt had a poor work ethic, and towards the end of his career, he famously clashed with Dwight Howard, whom he put in that category.
-Howard, a former No. 1 pick, joined the Los Angeles Lakers hoping to form a superteam that would dominate the NBA, but he left after just one season, largely because of Bryant.
+Howard, a former No. 1 pick, joined the Los Angeles Lakers hoping to form a superteam that would dominate the NBA, but he left after just one season, largely due to Bryant.
 While several reasons for the distrust between the two have been noted, Chris Duhon recently shed light on a lesser-known one.

 The 2012/13 Lakers were slated to be huge.
 With Steve Nash, Pau Gasol, Howard, Bryant, and supporting players like Metta World Peace, Earl Clark, and Duhon, they had what it took on paper to challenge for the NBA championship.
 But they failed miserably.